r-chong/GPT-AMA-Bot/README.md

 ![ReadmeGPTInterviewBotAnnotated](https://user-images.githubusercontent.com/75395781/229025816-c2d3176a-8862-4dc6-ba35-8067c45e7b04.png)

 The chatbot is built using the GPT-3 language model by OpenAI.
 When a user asks a question, the chatbot processes the message, and adds on a custom "pre-prompted" message that I have programmed into the API request (see `apiRequestBody`), and generates a response that is displayed in the chat window.
+There were some hiccups along the way, but I am proud to say that this was my first app created using the GPT API and I plan for many more to come.

 To make the chatbot more interactive and engaging, I've added various features such as icons, typing indicators, and animations.
 These features help to create a more natural and conversational experience for the user.